 Common Issues Encountered

-- Wire bristle breakage due to excessive RPMs or pressure.
+- Wire bristle breakage from excessive RPMs or too much pressure.

-- Dust and debris obstructing visibility and posing health risks; wear appropriate PPE.
+- Dust and debris reducing visibility and creating health risks; wear appropriate PPE.

 Adjusting Technique Effectively